 Advertisement

-The consolidated list reports 227 rights- and safety-impacting uses.
-Of that number, 145 uses are at the Department of Veterans Affairs.
+The consolidated list reports 227 rights- and safety-impacting uses —145 of which are at the Department of Veterans Affairs.

-Disclosures by agencies were due Monday, with many agencies reporting more uses than last year.
+Disclosures by agencies were due to be posted publicly Monday, with many agencies reporting more uses than last year.
 The Department of Health and Human Services, for example, reported a 66% increase in disclosed uses.
 HHS, per the consolidated list, also reported the most use cases of any federal agency with 271.
+The Department of Homeland Security also reported a 136% increase from its inventory for last year and disclosed its new internal agency chatbot, DHSChat.

 Notably, while many use cases are in operation and maintenance phases — meaning they’re actually being used right now — the inventories reflect use cases at various stages along the development lifecycle, including uses that are in acquisition and development, in the process of being initiated or even uses that have been retired.

-The inventories also reflect only publicly disclosed use cases.
-Some use cases, such as classified uses and those within the Department of Defense, do not have to be reported individually in a public inventory.
-However, the Biden administration added a requirement this year that agencies must publicly aggregate metrics about those uses.
+The inventories also reflect only the use cases that are able to be publicly disclosed.
+Some use cases, such as those that are classified, sensitive and those within the Department of Defense, do not have to be reported individually in a public inventory.
+However, the Biden administration added a requirement this year that agencies must publicly report aggregate metrics about those uses.
 It isn’t clear when those metrics will be published.

 Madison Alder